 Aging Gracefully: It’s A Natural Process

 The body is designed to age gracefully, naturally.
-The curve of cellular age and biological age should go hand in hand if we are living in tune with nature.
+The curve of cellular age and biological age should go hand in hand if we live in tune with nature.
 The problems start to arise when we lose touch with nature.
 Getting back in touch with nature means optimizing hormones with ancestral ways of moving, eating, and sleeping.
 None of these things are out of reach from the average person; in fact, many of them are incredibly accessible.

 The Secret to Lengthening Your Telomeres: